Brunnian exotic surface links in the 4-ball: Surfaces with more than two components

 \begin{proof} Let $K:=\partial \S_1$ and let $F$ be the torus $\partial \ol{\nu} K$.
 Note that $X_{\BD} \cong X \cup_F E$, where the zero-framed longitude of one Borromean component is glued to the meridian of $K$ on $F$ and the meridian of the Borromean component becomes the longitude of $F$.
 We claim that $F$ is a JSJ torus of $X_{\BD}$.
 Since $K$ is not a split unknotted component, the longitude of $F$ is nontrivial in~$\pi_1(X)$.
 In $X_{\BD}$, the exterior of the satellite link, the longitude of $F$ is therefore again nontrivial.
 The meridian of $F$ is nontrivial in $X$.
 The surface $F$ is also incompressible in $E$.
 Therefore $F$ is a JSJ torus of $X_{\BD}$ as desired.
-So to obtain the JSJ tree for $X_{\BD}$, we start with $T$, the JSJ tree for $X$.
+To obtain the JSJ tree for $X_{\BD}$, we start with $T$, the JSJ tree for $X$.
 Then, as shown in Figure~\ref{fig:tree-plus-vE}, we add a new vertex corresponding to $E$, and an edge connecting it to $v_Y$, since $Y$ is precisely the component that shares a JSJ torus with $E$.
-This gives the JSJ tree asserted. \end{proof}
+This gives the asserted JSJ tree. \end{proof}

-By repeated application of Lemma~\ref{lemma:JSJ-trees}, we see that iterated Bing doubling adds a line to the JSJ tree of the link exterior, with as many edges as applications of $\BD$.
-This feature of the tree will allow us to restrict the possible automorphisms of the underlying 3-manifold, using the following result which is a direct consequence of the uniqueness of JSJ decompositions.
+By repeatedly applying Lemma~\ref{lemma:JSJ-trees}, we see that iterated Bing doubling adds a line to the JSJ tree of the link exterior, with as many edges as applications of $\BD$.
+This feature of the tree allows us to restrict the possible automorphisms of the underlying 3-manifold, using the following result, which is a direct consequence of the uniqueness of JSJ decompositions.

 \begin{theorem} A diffeomorphism of a link exterior to itself induces an automorphism of the associated JSJ tree.
-Moreover each vertex, corresponding to a JSJ piece $Y$ say, must be sent to another vertex corresponding to a JSJ piece $Y'$ such that $Y \cong Y'$. \end{theorem}
+Moreover each vertex, corresponding to a JSJ piece $Y$ say, must be sent to another vertex corresponding to a JSJ piece $Y'$ such that $Y \cong Y'$. $\Box$ \end{theorem}

-In the next lemma we refer to the \emph{3-keychain link}, that is, the three-component link consisting of an unknot and two copies of its meridian.
-(See Figure~\ref{fig:3keychain}.)
+The next lemma refers to the \emph{3-keychain link}: the three-component link consisting of an unknot and two copies of its meridian (see Figure~\ref{fig:3keychain}).
 The exterior of this link is diffeomorphic to the cartesian product of a circle $S^1$ with a connected planar surface with three boundary components (i.e.\ a pair of pants).